lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

 - The Consumer fetches a per‑CPT assets payload from the Publisher: `{ version, layout, layout_type, css }`.
 - Toggle: “Use Publisher Styles” in settings.
 When enabled, the remote CSS string is cached by version and enqueued per CPT.
 - Auto‑enqueue: Styles are enqueued when rendering shortcodes and also automatically on local CPT single and archive views.
+- WYSIWYG meta styling: brand classes (`.cphub-color-primary`, `.cphub-color-text`) map to the CPT’s Primary/Text colors; inline `color:` is preserved.

+### Global CSS
+- Publisher can define sitewide CSS under the “Global CSS” tab.
+- Consumer fetches and caches it separately and enqueues it on every page when “Use Publisher Styles” is enabled.
 - The `layout` object includes:
   - `order` and `enabled` maps for element sequencing/visibility
   - `meta_keys` mapping for Meta1–Meta3